-A. WHEN CAMERAS MUST BE RECORDING When Cameras Must Be Recording
+A. When Cameras Must Be Recording

-- 4. When going on duty and off duty, an officer who is issued a body-worn camera or a department-approved personal recording device shall record the officer's name, identification number, and the current time and date, unless the information is already available due to the functionality of the body-worn camera. - 2.
-Cameras must be An officer shall ensure that the officer's body-worn camera is recording at all times when the officer is in uniform and is responding to calls for service or engaged in anya law enforcement-related encounter or activity.
-The officer shall ensure that the camera continues recording shall continue in an uninterrupted manner until after the conclusion of anthe law enforcement-related encounter/or activity, unless an interruption is otherwise permitted by this policyrule. - a. (a) If exigent circumstances exist which that prevent the officer from activating the officer's body-worn camera from being turned on, the officer shall activate the body-worn camera must be turned on as soon as practicable. - b. (b) At no time is a memberan officer expected to jeopardize their safety in order to activate a body-worn camera (Utah Code Section 77-7a-102).
-However, the officer shall activate the body-worn camera should be activated prior to any law enforcement-related activity or encounter or activity, or as soon as reasonably possible (Utah Code 77-7a-104). - c. (c) Officer-worn body cameras may be turned off An officer may deactivate a body-worn camera when the officer is inside of a patrol car which that is equipped with a functioning in-car camera; however, the officer must turn onshall activate the camera upon exiting the patrol vehicle for a law enforcement-related oncounters on activity.
+- 1. An officer shall ensure that the officer's body-worn camera is recording at all times when the officer is engaged in a law enforcement-related encounter or activity.
+The officer shall ensure that the camera continues recording in an uninterrupted manner until after the conclusion of the law enforcement-related encounter or activity, unless an interruption is otherwise permitted by this rule. - a.
+If exigent circumstances exist that prevent the officer from activating the officer's body-worn camera, the officer shall activate the body-worn camera as soon as practicable. - b.
+At no time is an officer expected to jeopardize their safety in order to activate a body-worn camera (Utah Code Section 77-7a-102).
+However, the officer shall activate the body-worn camera prior to any law enforcement-related encounter or activity, or as soon as reasonably possible (Utah Code 77-7a-104). - c.
+An officer may deactivate a body-worn camera when the officer is inside of a patrol car that is equipped with a functioning in-car camera; however, the officer shall activate the camera upon exiting the patrol vehicle for a law enforcement-related encounter or activity. - When going on duty and off duty, an officer using a department-approved personal recording device shall record the officer's name, identification number, and the current time and date.
+An officer utilizing a body-worn camera does not need to record this information unless the information is not automatically available due to the functionality of the body-worn camera, such as a personal recording device.

-- When going on duty and off duty, an officer using a department-approved personal recording device shall record the officer's name, identification number, and the current time and date.
-An officer utilizing a body-worn camera does not need to record this information unless the information is not automatically available due to the functionality of the body-worn camera, such as a personal recording device. - 3.
-An officer with a body-worn camera shall give notice, when reasonable under the circumstances:
+3. An officer with a body-worn camera shall give notice, when reasonable under the circumstances: